 Recently, a student came up to me before class.
 It was Daniel, the student I made cry last month by encouraging him to externally process his feelings.
 “Do you need something?”
-I asked with a frown, distracted as I usually am during break time.
+I asked him with a frown, distracted as I usually am during break time.

 Grinning goofily, he reached across me to grab one of my board markers, a black marker with a red cap.
 He held the marker in front of my face, confronting me with its mismatchedness.

 So he didn’t need anything.
 He was just fooling around.

 My gut instinct was to dismiss him with a forced smile, but with our recent encounter in mind, I decided to engage.
 “I lost the cap!”
 I protested, half-heartedly trying to grab it from him.

 He uncapped it and wrote on the board “ㅎㅎ” (“haha” in Korean).

 We exchanged a look, and suddenly I felt like I was back in third grade.
 Why was he over here right now?
 He could be playing phone games, chatting with his buddies, or doing any number of other things.
 Did he actually like me..?

 But something had changed.